Quick! You can only have one: big muscles or a full head of hair. Which will it be?

 There are several varieties of creatine on the market, but creatine monohydrate is the least expensive and considered just as, if not more effective, than the others.

-The most common side effect of creatine supplementation is water retention, but other possible side effects include: muscle cramps, nausea, dizziness, stomach problems, dehydration and heat intolerance.
+The most common side effect of creatine supplementation is water retention leading to weight gain, but other possible side effects include: muscle cramps, nausea, dizziness, stomach problems, dehydration and heat intolerance.
 Creatine is not recommended for people with kidney disease or those with kidney problems.

 Interestingly, the most reputable online sources for supplement and health research do not list hair loss as a creatine side effect.